A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

-Nesterov's accelerated gradient flow reaches an $\frac{1}{t^2}$ convergence (see Theorem~\ref{conv_theorem_order2}) in function values.
-Considering the family of quadratic Lyapunov functions~\eqref{lyapunov_order2}, we study convergence of non-autonomous second-order gradient flows and draw comparison with the accelerated gradient flow.
-Let $\beta_t \geqslant 0$ be a continuous function, and a second-order non-autonomous ODE,
+Nesterov's accelerated gradient flow reaches an $\mathcal{O}(\frac{1}{t^2})$ convergence in function values (see Theorem~\ref{conv_theorem_order2}).
+We study convergence properties of a non-autonomous second-order gradient flow and compare them with those of the accelerated gradient flow, for the family of quadratic Lyapunov functions~\eqref{lyapunov_order2}.
+Let $\beta_t \geqslant 0$ be a continuous function, and a second-order non-autonomous gradient flow: